-- These are difficult economic times with the Canadian economy being buffeted by an intense and synchronized global recession.
-In recent months, that global recession has been exacerbated by delays in implementing measures to restore financial stability around the world. - G-20 policy-makers are now responding to the global crisis with renewed commitment to concrete initiatives and comprehensive plans.
-Our base-case projection is that these policies will be implemented in an effective and timely manner, and their impact will reach full force next year. - As a result of the current global economic and financial situation, the Bank now projects that the Canadian recession will be deeper, that our return to growth will be delayed by one quarter to the end of 2009, and that our recovery will be somewhat more gradual. - The broad outlines of the Canadian outlook are the same, but its profile has shifted. - Canada's real GDP is projected to decline by 3.0 per cent this year, and growth is expected to resume in the autumn and accelerate to 2.5 per cent in 2010, and 4.7 per cent in 2011. - Our outlook for inflation is broadly consistent with that in January.
+- These are difficult economic times, with the Canadian economy being buffeted by an intense and synchronized global recession.
+In recent months, that global recession has been exacerbated by delays in implementing measures to restore financial stability around the world. - G-20 policy-makers are now responding to the global crisis with a renewed commitment to concrete initiatives and comprehensive plans.
+Our base-case projection is that these policies will be implemented in an effective and timely manner, and their impact will reach full force next year.
+The discussions in Washington over the weekend were consistent with that outlook. - As a result of the current global economic and financial situation, the Bank now projects that the Canadian recession will be deeper than we projected in January.
+Our return to growth will be delayed by one quarter to the end of 2009 and our recovery will be somewhat more gradual. - The broad outlines of the Canadian outlook are the same, but its profile has shifted. - Canada's real GDP is projected to decline by 3.0 per cent this year, and growth is expected to resume in the autumn and accelerate to 2.5 per cent in 2010, and 4.7 per cent in 2011. - Our outlook for inflation is broadly consistent with that in our January Update.
 Total inflation will temporarily fall below zero in 2009, but core and total CPI inflation are expected to return to the Bank's 2 per cent inflation target in the third quarter of 2011. - In that context, on Tuesday, the Bank lowered the policy interest rate by 1/4 of a percentage point to 1/4 per cent, which is judged to be the effective lower bound of the policy rate.
 Conditional on the outlook for inflation, the Bank has committed to holding this rate at 1/4 per cent until the end of June 2010.